Activation Steering for Aligned Open-ended Generation without Sacrificing Coherence: Llama-3.3-70B: Additional Results

 \subsection{Pairwise ELO Score}

 To validate that the relative ordering of steering coefficients is not an artifact of the absolute scoring protocol, we conduct a pairwise ELO evaluation using the same judge model (GPT-oss-120B) but a fundamentally different evaluation methodology.
 Instead of assigning absolute trait and coherence scores, the judge compares two responses to the same prompt and selects the better one (evaluating both the trait expression and the text coherence).
-For each steering method and trait, we construct a tournament among 7 players: 5 coefficient variants at the best operating-point layer, plus the aligned and malicious baselines.
+For each steering method and trait, we construct a tournament among the steering-coefficient variants at the best operating-point layer (5--7 per method, spanning the full coefficient sweep) plus the aligned and malicious baselines.
 To mitigate position bias, the order in which responses are presented to the judge is randomized for each comparison.
 Following the Chatbot Arena framework~\citep{chiang2024chatbotarenaopenplatform}, we compute ratings using Bradley--Terry maximum likelihood estimation (MLE) with an initial rating of 1500.
 95\% confidence intervals are obtained by bootstrapping: match results are resampled with replacement 1{,}000 times and ratings recomputed for each sample.

 As shown in Fig.~\ref{fig:elo_llama}, the ELO rankings closely mirror the coefficient ordering from the absolute judge scores across all three steering methods and both traits, confirming that the reported results are robust to the choice of evaluation protocol.